AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 The next requirement concerns alignment.
 As we mentioned earlier, modern architectures tend to have strict alignment requirements.
-We can meaningfully convert to a type with a stricter alignment, or to a type with no alignment requirement, but converting in the other direction is not reasonable.
+We can meaningfully convert to a type with a stricter alignment, or to a type with no alignment requirement, but converting in the other direction would require a copy.

 Next, recall that objects of unconstrained types, such as unconstrained array types or discriminated record types, must have their constraints